lorenamanita/listener-meetup/README.md

 # Meetup RSVP stream listener
 ___

-The service will connect to the Meetup Long-Polling RSVP stream ([Meetup Long-Polling RSVP Stream](http://stream.meetup.com/2/rsvps)) and stores the information acquired on a RDBMS database in MariaDb [linuxserver/mariadb:latest](https://hub.docker.com/r/linuxserver/mariadb)
+The service will connect to the Meetup Long-Polling RSVP stream ([Meetup Long-Polling RSVP Stream](http://stream.meetup.com/2/rsvps)) and stores the information acquired on a RDBMS database in MariaDb container ([linuxserver/mariadb:latest](https://hub.docker.com/r/linuxserver/mariadb)).
+For information about the database schema, please go to section 7.

 ---
 #### `1. get_chunk_size`